3lau: 2018–19: Ultraviolet, OMF

-In March 2021, 3LAU marked the three-year anniversary of his Ultraviolet album through an unusual internet auction with "NFTs" (non-fungible tokens) certifying certain digital rights and the one-of-a-kind ownership, for a total of approximately US$11 million in the three-day sale.
+In March 2021, 3lau marked the three-year anniversary of his Ultraviolet album through an unusual internet auction with "NFTs" (non-fungible tokens) certifying certain digital rights and the one-of-a-kind ownership, for a total of approximately US$11 million in the three-day sale.

+2025: Touring

+In January 2025, 3lau performed at Donald Trump's second Inaugural Ball and was strongly criticized by the media and multiple artists, including known artists Deadmau5 and Jai Wolf, for his attendance and possible indirect support for Donald Trump.

+A couple months after the backlash, 3lau deleted his social media pages and teased that he was rebranding and changing his stage name.
+On March 13th, a social media post was made on a new account announcing that he was returning to using his real name, Justin Blau, and that the 3lau chapter had ended.

 Charity work

-In 2016, 3LAU launched the record label Blume, the first not-for-profit dance music label.
+In 2016, 3lau launched the record label Blume, the first not-for-profit dance music label.
 Profits from all songs released on Blume are dedicated to charity.
-3LAU has raised over $200,000 for non-profit Pencils of Promise, which used the funds donated to build a seven-classroom school in Guatemala, as well as to fund clean water, education, and teacher development programs.
-In 2013, 3LAU announced he had built his first school with the non-profit and in 2018 another school was completed in Guatemala.
+3lau raised over $200,000 for Pencils of Promise, a nonprofit using the funds donated to build a seven-classroom school in Quetzaltenango, Guatemala as well as to fund clean water, education, and teacher development programs.
+In 2013, 3LAU announced that he had built his first school with the non-profit and in 2018 another school was built in Guatemala.